alchemyplatform/alchemy-sdk-js/README.md

 ## NFT Module

-The SDK currently supports the following [NFT API](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api) endpoints:
+The SDK currently supports the following [NFT API](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api) endpoints under the `Alchemy` class:

 - `getNftMetadata()`: Get the NFT metadata for a contract address and tokenId.
 - `getNftContractMetadata()`: Get the metadata associated with an NFT contract